-- 3% of the amount of the payments subject to social tax (salary fund) made by the taxpayer during the same calendar year - 10% of the profits for the last financial year - b) Which assets qualify for tax deductibility? (e.g. cash, real estate, in kind, or other) Only monetary donations. - 4.
-Tax treatment of donations to non-resident public-benefit foundations: Do donors get the same tax incentive?
+- 3% of the amount of the payments subject to social tax (salary fund) made by the taxpayer during the same calendar year - 10% of the profits for the last financial year b) Which assets qualify for tax deductibility (e.g. cash, real estate, in kind, or other)?